Hikari9/comfortable-swipe/README.md

 to add the following to your issue:

 1. Content of `.log` (found in the cloned folder)
-2. Output of `sudo systemctl status comfortable-swipe.service`
+2. Output of `comfortable-swipe status`